elvisimprsntr/siriproxy-radstat/README.md

 Before installing a Radio Thermoststat you will need to ensure compatibility with your HVAC system, or have one professionally installed.

-These thermostats require either a C-Wire conection from your HVAC or an external 24VAC power supply to power the WiFi module.
+These thermostats require either a C-Wire conection from your HVAC or an external 24VAC power supply to power the WiFi USNAP module.

 The [Advance Technical Information] (http://www.radiothermostat.com/latestnews.html#advanced) page provides access to Wi-Fi USNAP Module API document for thermostat models CT80, CT30, and 3M50.